10 New Year’s Resolutions for Sports Card Collectors

 If you do find yourself writing a letter filled with snark and complaints, offer some possible solutions.
 Although they might not be able to implement them exactly to your liking, it's still valuable feedback that could springboard into something doable.

 It's important to mail in a physical letter.
 Emails are easily overlooked and forgotten.
 Phone calls allow you to speak with someone, but they might not be able to relay that message to the proper person.
 Mailing addresses can be found on company websites.
-If you can't find it, shoot me an email (linked at the end of the article) and I'll be happy to help.

 Look for Alternate Card Sources